dentremor/Software-Defined-Infrastrucure/doku.md

 #### Configure the zone file

-For our zones we need to enable IPv4 in the File `/etc/default/bind9` with the parameter:
+For our zones we need to enable IPv4 in the file `/etc/default/bind9` with the parameter:

 ```conf
 # startup options for the server